hashicorp/terraform-website/content/source/docs/cloud/migrate/workspaces.html.md

 [remote-backend]: /docs/backends/types/remote.html
 [cli-credentials]: /docs/commands/cli-config.html#credentials

-# Migrating State from Multiple Terraform Workspaces
+# Migrating State from Multiple Local Workspaces

 Terraform can manage multiple groups of infrastructure in one working directory by [switching workspaces][cli-workspaces].

-These workspaces, managed with the `terraform workspace` command, aren't the same thing as Terraform Enterprise (TFE)'s workspaces.
-TFE workspaces act more like completely separate working directories; CLI workspaces are just alternate state files.
+These workspaces, managed with the `terraform workspace` command, aren't the same thing as Terraform Cloud's workspaces.
+Terraform Cloud workspaces act more like completely separate working directories; CLI workspaces are just alternate state files.

-If you use multiple workspaces, you'll need to migrate each one to a separate TFE workspace.
+If you use multiple workspaces, you'll need to migrate each one to a separate Terraform Cloud workspace.

 Migrating multiple workspaces is similar to [migrating a single workspace](./index.html), but it requires a slightly different backend configuration.

 -> **API:** See the [State Versions API](../api/state-versions.html).
-Be sure to stop Terraform runs before migrating state to TFE, and only import state into TFE workspaces that have never performed a run.
+Be sure to stop Terraform runs before migrating state to Terraform Cloud, and only import state into Terraform Cloud workspaces that have never performed a run.

 ## Step 1: Ensure Terraform ≥ 0.11.13 is Installed